Tips to Shoot Video Like a Professional Videographer

 While capturing compelling video, don't forget that good audio is a must.
 Otherwise, your video may turn out useless.

 The two most common mistakes are to forget to record audio and to fail to monitor the sound you're getting.
-Forgetting to record audio means a child's birthday party is silent -- you can see the other children singing and laughing, but without hearing it, the video is ruined.
+Forgetting to record audio means a child's birthday party is silent.
+You may be able to see the other children singing and laughing, but without hearing it, the video is ruined.

 Monitoring the sound helps you avoid recording unwanted audio.
 That can happen when you interview someone and don't notice that you are standing near a loud air conditioner.
 When you watch the video later, all you hear is the hum of the A/C unit, which drowns out what the person was saying.